Chris-Winnard/Music-Emotion-Recognition/README.md

-Thanks to Luke Greetham for formatting suggestions.
+Thanks to Luke Greetham for formatting suggestions and double-checking the p-test calculations.